pazz/alot/docs/source/usage/synopsis.rst

     --help                         Display  help and exit

-Commands
+Subommands

     search
         start in a search buffer using the querystring provided as parameter.
-See the SEARCH SYNTAX section of notmuch(1). compose
+See also the SEARCH SYNTAX section of notmuch(1) and the output of `alot search --help`. compose
         compose a new message
+        See the output of `alot compose --help` for more info on parameters.